Nancy E. Krody

 Biography

 During this time, Krody was also involved in radical gay politics, particularly through the Susan Saxe Defense Fund and her trials.
 She also published Genesis III, the newsletter of the Philadelphia Task Force on Women in Religion, an interfaith group supporting women's roles in churches and synagogues, and, ultimately, lesbians' roles as well.
+When a national student magazine turned it down, Genesis III was able to publish Sally Gearhart’s article, “All the Church Needs Is a Good Lay—On Its Side!”

 In recent years Krody has re-engaged in LGBT religious movements.
-She has been the co-coordinator of the Pennsylvania Southeast Conference chapter of the UCC Coalition since its beginning in the 1970s--encouraging congregations to become Open and Affirming and representing LGBT concerns at Conference meetings.
-Ecumenically, she has been active in the YES!
-Coalition, which grew out of the first ecumenical LGBT Christian conference (WOW 2000) and which subsequently helped host the second WOW Conference in 2003.
+She was the co-coordinator of the Pennsylvania Southeast Conference chapter of the UCC Coalition since its beginning in the 1970s--encouraging congregations to become Open and Affirming and representing LGBT concerns at Conference meetings.
+Ecumenically, she was active in the YES!
+Coalition, which grew out of the first ecumenical LGBT Christian conference (Witness Our Welcome 2000) and which subsequently helped host the second WOW Conference in 2003 in Philadelphia.
 She served on the Council of the YES!
-Coalition as treasurer and was on the planning group for Out and Faithful, an interfaith program of the William Way LGBT Center in Philadelphia.
+Coalition as treasurer and was on the planning group for Out and Faithful, an interfaith program of the William Way LGBT Center in Philadelphia, while it existed.
+Krody was honored with "pioneer"t; awards at the 1991 General Synod of the UCC and at the UCC Gay and Lesbian Coalition's Gathering in 2004.

-Krody was honored with "pioneer" awards at the 1991 General Synod of the UCC and at the UCC Coalition's Gathering in 2004.
-For professional employment, Krody was the managing editor of the Journal of Ecumenical Studies at Temple University from 1973 until her retirement in 2018.
 Her life partner was Pat Szabo, M.D., from 1999 until Pat’s death in October, 2017.
-They bought a home together in Springfield, PA, and were married on December 27, 2014.
+They bought a home together in Marple Township, Pennsyvania (Delaware County) and were able to be married on December 27, 2014.

 (This biographical statement provided by Nancy E. Krody.)

-Biography Date: March 2006; rev. July 2022
+Biography Date: March 2006; rev. July 2022' & August 2025

 Tags